 - Allergies from flea or tick bites

 - Food allergies or sensitivities

 - Bathing too frequently

 - Harsh soaps and cleansers

 It is important to first identify the cause with the help of your vet.
 If you don’t identify the cause, then you can’t prevent the problem in the first place.
-And, without a proper diagnosis, you can’t properly treat the root cause of the condition, which in some cases can be life threatening.
+Without a proper diagnosis, you can’t properly treat the root cause of the condition, which can be life-threatening in some cases.

 Let’s take a closer look at some of the most common skin problems for dogs:

-A contact allergy happens when your dog’s skin comes in contact with a substance that provokes an immune system response.
-An allergic reaction is the body’s way of perceiving the offending substance as a threat to the body, and trying to attack the source.
+A contact allergy occurs when your dog’s skin comes in contact with a substance that provokes an immune response.
+This is most common in dogs with immune disorders.
+An allergic reaction is the body’s way of perceiving the offending substance as a threat to the body and trying to attack it.

 Dogs can be allergic to a wide range of things, including: